zhenfu-wen01/threat-mvpa/README.md

 The models folder contains all the trained models (classifiers).

-The predictive_maps folder contains predictive patterns shown in Fig.1D and Fig. 2D.
+The predictive_maps folder contains predictive patterns shown in Fig. 2D.

 The results folder contains data to produce the figures.